-The Ashanti holds beds for us ahead of our arrival and the crew will reconfirm with you your exact requirements, including upgrades and/or extended stays, as early as possible after you join the trip.
-Let your crew know if you want to upgrade; you can then just pay the difference.
+Backpackers Connection holds beds for us ahead of our arrival and the crew will reconfirm your exact requirements, including upgrades and/or extended stays, at the earliest once you join the trip.
+Let your crew know if you want to upgrade, and you can then just pay the difference.